Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (Phylogenetic_analysis_of_variance_(PANOVA).r; Phylogenetic_analysis_of_variance_(PANOVA-Replicated).r; PANOVA.sh; OUwie_consensus.r; OUwie_replicated.r; run_OUwie.sh)`

 <p align="justify"> The second step in this section is to perform analyses of continuous trait evolution using both PANOVA and OUwie.
-The first step consist on running a Phylogenetic analayses of variance, to compare wether the mean difference betwen any number of group significantly differ, even when considering phylogenetic relatedness.
-Both version of these scripts are managed by the script "PANOVA.sh" which will perform PANOVA on all dataset and on all trees (extant and fossil+extant).
-For OUwie, similarly to corHMM, both version of this script (consensus vs replicated) designate the consensus tree and the posterior distrubtion respectively.
-Both of these script are manage by the "run_OUwie.sh" which essentially run all these analyses on all trees (extant and fossil+extant) and traits (bioluminescence and habitat).  </p>
+The first step consists of running Phylogenetic analyses of variance, to compare whether the mean difference between any number of groups significantly differs, even when considering phylogenetic relatedness.
+Here, to assess wether our results were robust regarding the analytical method employed, we implemented two phylogenetic ANOVA, the first with a null model process generated through simulation (sim-PANOVA; Revell, 2024), and a second with a null model process based on randomizing residuals in a permutation procedure (RRPP; Collyer & Adams, 2018).
+Both versions of these scripts are managed by the script "PANOVA.sh" which will perform PANOVA on all datasets and all trees (extant and fossil+extant).
+For OUwie, similarly to corHMM, both versions of this script (consensus vs replicated) designate the consensus tree and the posterior distribution respectively.
+Both of these scripts are managed by the "run_OUwie.sh" which essentially runs all these analyses on all trees (extant and fossil+extant) and traits (bioluminescence and habitat).  </p>

-### 3.3 Joint estimation of discrete and continuous trait evolution with hOUwie
+### 3.3 Joint estimations of discrete and continuous trait evolution with hOUwie

 `used directory (hOUwie)`

 `used script (hOUwie_consensus.r; hOUwie_consensus_bioluminescence_Replicated.r; run_hOUwie.sh)`

 <p align="justify"> For this last section, we will perform joint estimation of discrete and continuous trait evolution with hOUwie (Boyko & Beaulieu, 2023).
-Similar to corHMM and OUwie, both version of this script (consensus vs replicated) designate the consensus tree and the posterior distrubtion respectively.
-Both of these script are manage by the "run_hOUwie.sh" which essentially run all these analyses on traits (bioluminescence and habitat). </p>
+Like corHMM and OUwie, both versions of this script (consensus vs replicated) designate the consensus tree and the posterior distribution respectively.
+Both of these scripts are managed by the "run_hOUwie.sh" which runs all these analyses on traits (bioluminescence and habitat). </p>

 ### Reference

 Boyko, J. D., O’Meara, B. C., & Beaulieu, J. M. (2023).
 A novel method for jointly modeling the evolution of discrete and continuous traits.
 Evolution, 77(3), 836-851.

+Collyer, M.L. & Adams, D.C.
+(2018) RRPP: an R package for fitting linear models to high-dimensional data using residual randomization.
+Methods in Ecology and Evolution, 9, 1772–1779.

+Revell, L. J. (2024). phytools 2.0: an updated R ecosystem for phylogenetic comparative methods (and other things).
+PeerJ, 12, e16505.

 R Core Team (2022).
 R: A language and environment for statistical computing.
-R Foundation for Statistical Computing, Vienna, Austria.
+R Foundation for statistical computing, Vienna, Austria.
 URL https://www.R-project.org/.

 Silvestro, D., Salamin, N., & Schnitzler, J. (2014).
 PyRate: a new program to estimate speciation and extinction rates from incomplete fossil data.
 Methods in Ecology and Evolution, 5(10), 1126-1131.